We choose our suppliers based on a variety of factors:

 - Wogan Coffee (2 miles) Organic and Fairtrade Amharic coffee (which you can also buy ground for use at home) and delicious Zuma hot chocolate.

 - Essential Trading Co-Operative (4 miles) A workers’ co-operative supplying UK and imported wholefoods, teas, snacks and drinks.
+Brilliant at finding ethical and organic produce, and healthy wholefood ingredients to inspire our cooking.

 - Chew Moos Ice Cream (5 miles) A small-batch, family-owned ice-cream parlour powered by solar energy, with amazing flavours like Dark Chocolate & Orange Delight, and Raspberry & White Chocolate Ripple.